A complete guide to OCR A-Level Physics

 Thermal physics (specific heat capacity, latent heat, ideal gases, kinetic theory), circular motion, oscillations (SHM, damping, resonance), gravitational fields (force, potential, satellites and Kepler's laws), and astrophysics (stars, the HR diagram, cosmology, the Doppler effect, Hubble's law, the Big Bang).

-Exam tip for Paper 1 Module 5's gravitational fields topic is the single biggest source of dropped marks on Paper 1.
+Exam tip for Paper 1 Module 5's gravitational fields topic is a common source of dropped marks on Paper 1.
 The equations look similar to electric fields on Paper 2 but apply with different signs and contexts.
 Build a side-by-side comparison sheet of gravitational versus electric fields and revisit it weekly.

 Paper 2 in detail